+The Nuclear Doctrine of India is based on three main pillars.
 The three pillars of India’s nuclear doctrine are as follows:

 - No first use

 All other components of the doctrine such as survivability strategic trend, punitive retaliation in rapid response and shift from peacetime deployment to fully employable forces in the shortest possible time are all strict mathematical derivations of the above three basic principles.

 Indian’s nuclear doctrine is the most responsible doctrine which aims at providing the minimum credible deterrent.
 It is a consensus document and does not restrict the country from exercising its nuclear weapon options in any manner.
 It offers complete elasticity in deciding the number of nuclear weapons India should possess.

 Candidates preparing for the UPSC 2020 exam can visit the linked article for more details regarding the exam.

 There are various International groupings that are committed to exchange of information and technology related to nuclear weapons, dual-use technology, biological weapons and chemical weapons.
 Aspirants can know about them at the linked articles mentioned below:

 |Comprehensive Nuclear Test Ban Treaty (CTBT)||Missile Technology Control Regime|

 |Australia Group||Wassenaar Arrangement|

 Pillars of Nuclear Doctrine of India